section-engineering-education/engineering-education/content/articles/learn-how-to-create-pdf-file-in-c-sharp-using-ironpdf/index.md

 4. Compatibility with other programming environments and frameworks, such as ASP.NET, web forms, MVC, and.NET Core web APIs.

 ### Contrasting iText 7 and IronPDF
-`iText 7` can be an alternative to ` IronPDF,` and it is, therefore, paramount to understand the differences between the two and get to know which one to use where appropriate.
+`iText 7` can be an alternative to ` IronPDF,` and it is, thus, paramount to understand the differences between the two and get to know which one to use where appropriate.

 #### IronPdf
 1. It is `.NET` flavored.
 2. It is not open source and that brings to pricing and in-purchases.
-3. It renders PDF's from HTML and therefore a developer need not know how a PDF works.
+3. It renders PDFs from HTML and thus a developer need not know how a PDF works.
 4. IronPdf is an excellent tool for PDF generation that can get your job done.

 #### iText
 1. It is `java` flavored.
-2. It is open source; hence no in-purchases incorporated.
+2. It is open-source; hence no in-purchases are incorporated.
 3. It renders PDFs using a programming-based API on how PDFs work internally.
 4. It's best suited for free projects and academic activities.